HENG-Menghy/frontendskill/README.md

    Visit it here: https://enchanting-gingersnap-5c11b1.netlify.app/

    ### Animated login and sign up page
-   This webpage is built by using HTML CSS and JavaScript.
+   This webpage is built by using HTML, CSS, and JavaScript.
 Especially, it has added with CSS animation.<br>
    Visit it here: https://monumental-starship-e2f77a.netlify.app/

    ### Responsive home page